OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 -  ``NAME``: name of the transfer driver, listed in the ``-d`` option of the ``TM_MAD`` section
 -  ``LN_TARGET``: determines how persistent images will be cloned when a new VM is instantiated:

-   -  ``NONE``: The image will be linked, and no more storage capacity will be used
+   -  ``NONE``: The image will be linked and no more storage capacity will be used
    -  ``SELF``: The image will be cloned in the Images datastore
    -  ``SYSTEM``: The image will be cloned in the System datastore

 -  ``CLONE_TARGET``: determines how non-persistent images will be cloned when a new VM is instantiated:

-   -  ``NONE``: The image will be linked, and no more storage capacity will be used
+   -  ``NONE``: The image will be linked and no more storage capacity will be used
    -  ``SELF``: The image will be cloned in the Images datastore
    -  ``SYSTEM``: The image will be cloned in the System datastore